IanKWatts/docs/github_apps.md

 After creation, a banner message is shown, which contains a link to generate a private key.
 Click the link, then Generate Private Key.
 The key will be downloaded to your browser.
 Save it and add it to the team's Vault account.
 You must also make a record of the Webhook secret.

 **You're not done yet!** On the app settings page, click 'Install App' and click Install for the org.
-* Select installation only for select repositories
+* Select "Installation only for select repositories"
-* Select repositories
+* Select the repositories
 * Click 'Install'

 **Secrets**